 How do you do kakeibo?

 The kakeibo budgeting method is fairly simple.
-All someone has to do is write down all of the money they have coming in each month (income) and, as they spend it, record where it goes.
+All you have to do is write down all of the money you have coming in each month (income) and, as you spend it, record where it goes.
 This method involves tracking spending in four different spending categories: general, wants, culture, and unexpected extras.

 Is there an app for kakeibo?